cccbr/belfryprojects/content/docs/040-managing-project/index.md

 A large wall planner displayed at a central location such as in the church, is useful to show progress against key milestones.

 ### Project information documents and records
-Information and documents will be generated and received during a project, including key more formal decisions and agreements, as well as useful reference materials.
+Information and documents will be generated and received during a project, including key formal decisions and agreements, as well as useful reference materials.
 Much of this will be referred to during the project and key documents must be archived on completion.
 For example:

  - Calendars showing project timetable
  - Records of activities, meeting agendas and minutes, events, progress reports